philthephatman/awesome-hacking-lists/hackwith.md

 - [burplay](https://github.com/SpiderLabs/burplay) - Burplay is a Burp Extension allowing for replaying any number of requests using same modifications definition.
 Its main purpose is to aid in searching for Privilege Escalation issues.
 - [HandyCollaborator](https://github.com/federicodotta/HandyCollaborator) - Burp Suite plugin created for using Collaborator tool during manual testing in a comfortable way!
 - [android-vts](https://github.com/AndroidVTS/android-vts) - Android Vulnerability Test Suite - In the spirit of open data collection, and with the help of the community, let's take a pulse on the state of Android security.
 NowSecure presents an on-device app to test for recent device vulnerabilities.
-- [threadfix](https://github.com/denimgroup/threadfix) - ThreadFix is a software vulnerability aggregation and management system that helps organizations aggregate vulnerability data, generate virtual patches, and interact with software defect tracking systems.
+- [threadfix](https://github.com/denimgroup/threadfix) - ThreadFix is a software vulnerability management platform.
+This GitHub site is far out of date.
+Please go to www.threadfix.it for up-to-date information.
 - [csp-auditor](https://github.com/GoSecure/csp-auditor) - Burp and ZAP plugin to analyse Content-Security-Policy headers or generate template CSP configuration from crawling a Website
 - [hack400tool](https://github.com/hackthelegacy/hack400tool) - hack400tool
-- [DELTA](https://github.com/OpenNetworkingFoundation/DELTA) - PROJECT DELTA:  SDN SECURITY EVALUATION FRAMEWORK
 - [BadIntent](https://github.com/mateuszk87/BadIntent) - Intercept, modify, repeat and attack Android's Binder transactions using Burp Suite
 - [burp-vulners-scanner](https://github.com/vulnersCom/burp-vulners-scanner) - Vulnerability scanner based on vulners.com search API
 - [owasp-orizon](https://github.com/thesp0nge/owasp-orizon) - Owasp Orizon is a source code static analyzer tool designed to spot security issues in Java applications.